juantubello/nightowl_theme_for_abap/README.md

 ## Important 🚀

-_To give that unique font look that you can see in the screenshots, you need to install this font, you will not regret it → https://github.com/microsoft/cascadia-code_
+_To get the font that appears in the screenshots, you need to download and install it from here, you will not regret it → https://github.com/microsoft/cascadia-code_

-### Install 🔧
+### Install the theme 🔧

 Just go to: